EmaroLab/GestureBasedControlMiro/README.md

 * control_mode <-- Select the BASIC or ADVANCED mode
 * sonar_treshold <-- Select the values below which an obstacle is detected

+## Documentation
+The documentation of the code can be found on the folder miro_sofar_doxygen/html by opening the file index.html with an html browser

 ## Works based on the current Project
 * Developement of a Pet-like Behavior for Miro Robot --> https://github.com/hoodedapollo/MiroBehaviours